Bloomberg to appoint ombudsman after customer complaints

 A separate review by Clark Hoyt, a former public editor at the New York Times, also commissioned by Bloomberg and released on Wednesday focused on recommendations to ensure the company's commercial and news gathering operations were sufficiently independent.

-Hoyt recommended several steps, including naming an independent editor, or ombudsman, to review complaints about news coverage.
+Hoyt recommended several steps, including naming an independent editor, or ombudsman, to review complaint about news coverage.
 The company said it expects to fill the job in the next several weeks.

 Hoyt also recommended creating a standards editor and a standards and practices task force to ensure the company consistently complies with its reporting policies.